rage/java-programming/data/part-2/4-methods.md

 <!-- Konkreettinen arvon palautus tapahtuu komennolla `return`, jota seuraa palautettava arvo (tai muuttujan nimi, jonka arvo palautetaan). -->

-The concrete returning of a value happens with the command `return` followed by the value to be returned (or the name of the variable whose value is to be returned).
+To actually return a value, we use the command `return` followed by the value to be returned (or the name of the variable whose value is to be returned).

 <!-- ```java
 public static int palautetaanAinaKymppi() {